Solving sparse principal component analysis with global support: Greedy heuristic for

 and hence solving \ref{eq:Multi-SPCA} reduces to selecting the correct support set $S$.
-Thus, a natural algorithm is the \emph{1-neighborhood} local search that starts with a support set $S$ and removes/adds one index to improve the value $f(S)$.
-The main issue with this strategy is that it requires an expensive eigendecomposition computation for each candidate pair $i$/$j$ of indices to be removed/added in order to evaluate the function $f$. {Here we propose a much more efficient strategy that solves a proxy version of this local search move that requires only 1 eigendecomposition per round.}
+Thus, a natural algorithm is the \emph{1-neighborhood} local search that starts with a support set $S$ and removes/adds one index to improve the value $f(S)$.\footnote{Another idea we explore is to find a principal submatrix whose determinant is near-maximal using a greedy algorithm, see Algorithm~\ref{algo:GH-det} in Appendix~\ref{app:PH-det}.
+More on this in Section \ref{sec:num-lb-method}.} The main issue with this strategy is that it requires an expensive eigendecomposition computation for each candidate pair $i$/$j$ of indices to be removed/added to evaluate the function $f$.
+Here we propose a much more efficient strategy that solves a proxy version of this local search move that requires only one eigen-decomposition per round.

 For that we rewrite the problem as follows.
 Given a sample covariance matrix $\bm{A}$, let $\bm{A}^{1/2}$ be its positive semi-definite square root such that $\bm{A} = \bm{A}^{1/2} \bm{A}^{1/2}$.
 Observe that $ \|\bm{A}^{\frac{1}{2}} - \bm{V}\bm{V}^{\top}\bm{A}^{\frac{1}{2}}\|_F^2 = \text{Tr}(\bm{A}) - \text{Tr}(\bm{V}^{\top}\bm{A}\bm{V}),$ and therefore we may equivalently solve the following problem: